In this section:

 Make sure the Code Coverage plugin is enabled.
 The plugin is bundled with IntelliJ IDEA and activated by default.
-If not, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.
 If the plugin is disabled, the code coverage tabs will not be visible in the run/debug configuration dialogs.

 To use code coverage in project, follow these general steps

 - Specify how you want to process the coverage results.